Contact

 The Lifetime Allowance (LTA)

-A major reason to transfer to a QROPS was the Lifetime Allowance (LTA) which imposed a limit of £1.73m on the total ‘tax-privileged’ amount you could hold in your pension fund.
+A significant reason to transfer to a QROPS was the Lifetime Allowance (LTA) which imposed a limit of £1.73m on the total ‘tax-privileged’ amount you could hold in a UK pension fund.

 Any fund in excess of this amount would be taxable at 25% (or possibly 55% if you took the excess amount as cash).
 A transfer to a QROPS would remove any future liability to the LTA .

-The Spring Budget 2023 abolished the tax on any excess funds with the LTA itself due to be abolished in April 2024 which means that one of the main reasons for considering a transfer to a QROPS has now diminished in importance.
+However, the LTA was abolished in 2024, which means that one of the main reasons for considering transferring to a QROPS has now diminished in importance.

 You may think that because the LTA excess charge has been abolished, you can ‘crystallise’ (transfer) your UK funds to a QROPS with no charge even if you are over the current LTA of £1.73m.
 However, the Government has introduced a new charge known as the Overseas Transfer Allowance (OTA).
 The charge is 25% of the excess over £1.073m for any transfer from a UK scheme to a QROPS.
 A transfer to another UK arrangement – such as to a SIPP or another Personal Pension – is exempt.

 However, you could still give serious consideration to a transfer to a QROPS even if your fund is in excess of the OTA.
-The reason for this is simple – any excess charge will simply increase over the years as your fund grows.
-You may wish to rid yourself of any future potential liability by transferring to a QROPS sooner rather than later.
+The reason for this is that any excess charge will simply increase over the years as your fund grows.
+You may wish to rid yourself of any future potential liability by transferring to a QROPS sooner rather than later

 Talk to us today